 Having a high income does not always mean that you cannot file for Chapter 7 bankruptcy in Pennsylvania.
-Nonetheless, many people assume incorrectly that if their income is high.
+Nonetheless, many people assume that they cannot file for bankruptcy if their income is high.
 Fortunately, many people with fairly high incomes can qualify for Chapter 7.
 In fact, I have successfully represented clients with household incomes well above $100,000 in Chapter 7 cases in my Philadelphia bankruptcy practice.
 However, there are things that high-income debtors need to know before attempting to file under Chapter 7.
 Here are answers to common questions about High-Income bankruptcy.

 "Household income" is your income from all sources, including your spouse's income.
 You must include your spouse's income, even if you plan to file individually.
-There are certain types of income that may not count, which we will discuss below.
+However, there are certain types of income that may not count, which we will discuss below.

 The bankruptcy court uses U.S. Census Bureau data to determine the Pennsylvania state median income by family size.
 As of the date of this post, the Pennsylvania state median income is as follows:

 Good news.
 If your average household gross earnings for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming you meet all other requirements).

 Not necessarily.
 If your average gross earnings for the six months before filing is over the median, you will have to take a "means test" to determine if you qualify for Chapter 7.
-Frequently, the results allow a debtors with substantial earnings to file under Chapter 7.
+Frequently, the results allow debtors with substantial earnings to file under Chapter 7.

 The means test looks at your income after taking out allowable expenses.
 Some types of income may be excluded from the means test.
 (See below.)
-If your income minus expenses is below the median income, you have passed the test.
+If your income minus allowable expenses is below the median income, you have passed the test.
 Passing the means test means that you may file under Chapter 7 (if you meet all other requirements).
 For a detailed explanation of the means test, see my post: "The Bankruptcy Means Test: An Attorney's Explanation."